Spark plugs: what they do, symptoms of bad plugs and how many of them in a car

 Sparks plugs: What do they do and how can they go wrong

 Spark plugs are a small but essential part of any engine.
-They are almost tiny bolts of lighting that are going to get your car going.
-It doesn’t matter whether it is a V12 turbocharged engine capable of producing several hundred horsepower, if you haven’t got the right spark plugs in a car, your are going nowhere fast.
-They help to put the engine’s moving parts in motion, keep the engine running, and make sure that there the air-fuel mixture burns smoothly.
+They are almost like tiny bolts of lightning that get your car going.
+It doesn’t matter whether you have a V12 turbocharged engine capable of producing several hundred horsepower, if you haven’t got the right spark plugs in a car, you’re going nowhere fast.
+They help to put the engine’s moving parts in motion, keep the engine running, and make sure that the air-fuel mixture burns smoothly.
 That said, these little guys can have a pretty rough life and it is always important to ensure that they are checked and maintained regularly.

 What are spark plugs?